Clever/wag/README.md

 	...
 }
 ```
-  * TODO: we trace the server request by default.
-Adding to clients requires extra work...
-Do this by passing around the context

   * By default we tag traces with `http.method`, `span.kind`, `http.url`, `http.status_code`, and `error`.
 For more information about what these tags mean see: https://github.com/opentracing/opentracing.io/blob/95b966bd6a6b2cf0f231260e3e1fa6206ede2151/_docs/pages/api/data-conventions.md#component-identification

 ## Using the Go Client